wdi-sg/sortify-rails/README.md

-# "Sortify" - Rails Associations (with Postgres SQL)
+# Sortify - Rails Associations

-For this exercise, we'll create a "Sortify" Rails app which stores songs.
+For this exercise, we'll create a "Sortify" Rails app which stores songs and genres.

 ## Deliverables
 ### Part 1